-There was no impairment of goodwill for the years ended December 31, 2018, 2017 and 2016 and there were no indefinite-lived intangible asset impairment charges in 2018 and 2017.
-In 2016, we recorded a pre-tax, noncash indefinite-lived intangible asset impairment charge of \$578 million to write off the full value of a trade name from an acquired business due to a continued decline in the operating performance of the business during 2016 and a rebranding of our fixed income business under a single brand called Nasdaq Fixed Income.
-This charge is recorded in asset impairment charge in the Consolidated Statements of Income for 2016.
-There were no other impairments of indefinite-lived intangible assets for the year ended December 31, 2016.
-Disruptions to our business and events, such as economic weakness or unexpected significant declines in the operating results of any of our reporting units or businesses, may result in goodwill or indefinite-lived intangible asset impairment charges in the future.
+There was no impairment of goodwill for the years ended December 31, 2019, 2018 and 2017 and there were no indefinite-lived intangible asset impairment charges in 2019, 2018 and 2017.
+Disruptions to our business and events, such as extended economic weakness or unexpected significant declines in operating results of any of our reporting units or businesses, may result in goodwill or indefinite-lived intangible asset impairment charges in the future.